amirsaam/Radix-UI-Swift/README.md

 [![License][license-image]][license-url]

 Since [Radix-UI](https://www.radix-ui.com) developers said it is not available to Mobile Development (like SwiftUI) and never be ([reference](https://github.com/radix-ui/themes/issues/522)), I decided to make it ready for myself to use it because I just like it so much.
-My inspiration for doing it is [Basics](https://swiftuibasics.com) website and the minimal and gorgeous design of Radix-UI but I should give credits to [Lingxi Li](https://github.com/lilingxi01/radix-colors-swift) for defining the colors but my issue with his work is it's a big chunk codes in a single file that makes Xcode not happy and increases the build time very much.
+My inspiration for doing it is [Basics](https://swiftuibasics.com) website and the minimal and gorgeous design of Radix-UI.

 ## Installation